 Here's our roundup of the very best free Android games available in the Google Play Store right now.

-You've got some time to kill and only your trusty Android phone to keep you company?
-Take a gander at some of the most exciting, engaging, and absolutely free games that you can download from the Google Play Store.
-We've got a healthy mix including shooters, puzzle games, racing, and lots more.
+Have some time to kill and only your trusty Android phone to keep you company?
+Take a gander at some of the most exciting, engaging, and free games that you can download from the Google Play Store.
+We have a healthy mix including shooters, puzzle games, racing, and lots more.

 If you're itching for something new and you're able to stomach a few in-app purchase prompts, read on!